menu

 Occupations and Workforce

-New Canton is a blue-collar town, with 43.55% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, New Canton is generally considered to be a blue-collar town.
+43.55% of the New Canton workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, New Canton is a town of transportation and shipping workers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in New Canton who work in office and administrative support (10.50%), sales jobs (8.30%), and maintenance occupations (7.09%).

 Setting & Lifestyle